ziyingsk/Humanoid_experiment/README.md

 ## Interesting Future Directions

-From what SAC and AHAC achieved, we can see that both algorithms chose to swing one arm from the very beginning of running.
+From what SAC and AHAC achieved, we can see that both algorithms chose to raise one arm from the very beginning until the end.
 Why is this?
 It’s clear that the main difference between the AHAC algorithm and human running lies in this behavior.
 Therefore, my intuition suggests that understanding this issue could potentially lead to further groundbreaking advancements.

 ## Reproducing the Experiment